vinnytwice/material_textfield_issue_test/README.md

 ## Problem:

-When assign a modified text to `TextEditingController` to display it in the `Material Texfield` , in this case input text gets checked and modified to only accept time charcters adding `:` at proper position, `Material Textfield` cursor stays at first position, making the inputted text showing backwards.
+When assign a modified text to `TextEditingController` to display it in the `Material Texfield` , in this case input text gets checked and modified to only accept time charcters adding `:` at proper position, `Material Textfield` cursor stays at first position, making text showing backwards.
 Not so in `CupertinoTexfield`.